apiaryio/redsnow/README.md

     gem install redsnow

-Installation for Ubuntu 14.04 are described in detail [here](Installation.md).
+Installation instructions for Ubuntu 14.04 are described in detail [here](Installation.md).

 ## Documentation